ansible/awx/docs/docsite/rst/release_notes/known_issues.rst

 Deleted default orgs produces duplicate Ansible-Galaxy credentials
 ====================================================================

 Despite being able to run subsequent installs when deleting the default organization, it does not automatically remove or fix duplicate Ansible-Galaxy credentials.
-Refer to the KCS article on `How to remove duplicated Ansible-Galaxy credentials from the database <https://access.redhat.com/solutions/6653321>`_ for further detail.

 Isolated nodes unsupported in an OpenShift deployment